Family Educational Rights and Privacy Act (FERPA)

 - A student ID number or other unique personal identifier that is displayed on a student ID badge, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user’s identify, such as a PIN, password, or other factor know or possessed only by the authorized user.

 In completing the admission application, students are provided the opportunity to request their directory information be maintained as confidential.
-Students may also submit a written request to the Admissions and Records Office at any time to become effective within 5 to 10 working days.
+Students may also submit a written request to the Enrollment Services Office at any time to become effective within 5 to 10 working days.

 FERPA permits the disclosure of PII from students’ education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.